pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

 * ``p1_bin``, ``p2_bin``, ``p3_bin`` and ``p4_bin``
-  specify the binning / integration arguments for the Q & Energy axes in the target coordinate system.
+  specify the binning / integration arguments for the Q & Energy axes in the target projection's coordinate system.
 Each can independently have one of four different forms:

 .. warning::